someStranger8/Vex-Competition/README.md

 # Release

-The `release` branch is the final code for competition.
-The code has been tested, optimized, and does not contain any bugs or issues.
+The `release` branch is production ready and for competitions.